IvoVellekoop/wavesim/README.md

 Freely available at: http://www.sciencedirect.com/science/article/pii/S0021999116302595

 G. Osnabrugge, M. Benedictus, I.M.
 Vellekoop - An ultra-thin boundary layer for high-accuracy simulations, Optics Express 29 (2), 11 January 2021, Pages 1649-1658, doi:10.1364/OE.412833

+## wavesim.org

+We are working to improve and accelerate Wavesim further.
+On 27 February 2024, we released a new version that uses a CUDA-based acceleration module (cumex) to provide around 2x speed up.
+Want to find out more?
+Want to participate in the forum for discussions, queries, and requests?
+Then please visit www.wavesim.org.